bazelbuild/rules_python/README.md

     ...
 )
 ```

+> You may find some quirks while using this toolchain.
+> Please refer to [this link](https://python-build-standalone.readthedocs.io/en/latest/quirks.html) for details.

 Once you've imported the rule set into your `WORKSPACE` using any of these
 methods, you can then load the core rules in your `BUILD` files with: